nforgeio/neonKUBE/Doc/DEVELOPER.md

 * Visual Studio 2019 Edition (or better)
 * Visual Studio Code

 Note that the build environment currently assumes that only one Windows user will be acting as a developer on any given workstation.
-Developers cannot share a machine and Neon only builds on Windows at this time.
+Developers cannot share a machine and neonKUBE only builds on Windows at this time.

 ## Workstation Configuration